Jackzmc/sourcemod-plugins/README.md

 https://admin.jackz.me/docs/ftt

 * **Convars:**
-  * `sm_ftt_victims` - A comma separated list of troll targets.
-Unused while new version is being implemented
   * `sm_ftt_throw_interval` - For troll mode 'ThrowItAll' (#11), how often players will re-throw all their items.
 0 to disable
   * `sm_ftt_autopunish_mode <#>` - (Not used, WIP) Sets the modes that auto punish will activate for.
 1 -> Early crescendo activations
   * `sm_ftt_autopunish_action <#>` - Which actions will autopunish activate?
 Add bits together.
 0=None, 1=TankMagnet 2=SpecialMagnet 4=Swarm 8=VomitPlayer